 - You should be familiar with the definitions in the glossary above

 - A voice connection does not disrupt the bot's main gateway–separate connections to a voice gateway and UDP socket are created

 StreamDispatcheris essentially a WritableStream that takes Opus audio

-- Playing audio has varying complexity depending on the file/audio you want to play - the simplest (and most efficient) files to play would be Ogg/WebM files as they already contain Opus audio.
-Other files must be passed through FFmpeg and an Opus Encoder before they are able to be played
+- Playing audio has varying complexity depending on the file/audio you want to play–the simplest (and most efficient) files would be Ogg/WebM files as they already contain Opus audio.
+Other files must be passed through FFmpeg and an Opus Encoder before they can play.